01 Getting Started

 1. Save and Preview your project.

-When a user provides new details that are associated with an account number, their details will be added to your Salesforce.
+When a user provides new details associated with an account number, their details will be added to Salesforce.

 Preview showing how the captured data displays in salesforce